gopeztheeugene/ad-triage/README.md

 *Enumerates dhcp servers and associated subnets._

-***To get full results, I recommend running the script on a domain controller that is not segmented from PDCs on trusting domains.<br />
+***To get full results, I recommend running the script on a domain controller that is not segmented from the PDCs on trusting domains.<br />
 ***Includes a b64 encoded one liner(incase you can run lines with no character limits).